GauthierVigouroux/Stand_are_nodes/README.md

 <h1 align="center">Stand Are Nodes Project</h1>

-<p align="center">Welcome in the Stand Are Nodes Project !
-This draft aims to produce a POC for the evaluation of the relationships between norm in a visual way <i>(but not only)</i> to evaluate cyber threat impact on normatives ecosystems.</p>
+<p align="center">Welcome to the Stand Are Nodes Project!
+This draft aims to produce a POC for the evaluation of the relationships between norms in a visual way <i>(but not only)</i> to evaluate the cyber threat impact on normative ecosystems.</p>

 <p align="center">A demo will take place soon at <a href="https://sigspatial2022.sigspatial.org/">SIG Spatial 2022.</a></p>